JustRedTTG/PGE/docs/source/getting-started.rst

     pe.display.make((500, 500), 'My Game')
     while True:
       for pe.event.c in pe.event.get():
-        pe.event.quitcheckauto()
-      pe.fill.full(pe.color.white)
-    pe.quit()
-    quit()
+        pe.event.quitCheckAuto()
+      pe.fill.full(pe.colors.white)
+      pe.display.update()

 .. image:: _static/docs02.png
     :align: left

 As you can see white is filling the entire screen.
 This is the basic things you need to know when starting to use Pygame Extra.
+Note: you have to update the display for all your rendering to show up on the screen!

 Maximum Frames Per Second
 -------------------------

-When making a game / program it's important to have a stable frame-rate, we can set the max frames per second by using the following command:
+When making a game / program it's important to have a stable frame-rate, we can set the max frames per second while updating the display:

 .. code-block:: python

-    pe.time.tick(MaxFPS)
+    pe.display.update(max_fps)

 This will limit the game / program to a maximum frame-rate, we can't tell the game what the minimum frame-rate has to be, that depends on the user's machine.